 A key component in cocktails is citrus juice.
 Whether lime or lemon, these acids brighten up drinks and help flavor pop.
 The only issue is, fresh citrus juice doesn't last long.

-With batched cocktails it's really important to date ingredients and mixes.
-This will let you know when it's time to toss unused ingredients so your maintain the quality of your cocktails.
+With batched cocktails, it's really important to date ingredients and mixes.
+This will let you know when it's time to toss unused ingredients so you maintain the quality of your cocktails.

 How long does lemon juice last?